zMitchC/qr-code-component-main/README.md

 About the position in CSS, I understood more how `relative` and `absolute` work!

+After corrections, I understand how and when use `vh/vw` sizes with `max/min-height/width`.
+Discovering @media role and understanding that, I learned how to make the site accessible through computers and mobile devices.

 ### Continued development

 I will definitely continue to work on the position of elements in the page.